Is El Salvador Safe to Visit in 2023? A Comprehensive Safety Guide for Travelers

 El Salvador is not as dangerous anymore

-Safety has improved in El Salvador.
-Now, in all honesty, this improvement has helped mainly the locals.
-El Salvador has always been considered safer for tourists.
+It is undeniable that safety has improved in El Salvador!
+But honesty, this improvement has helped mainly the locals as El Salvador has always been considered safe for tourists.

 Here is an example of safety improvements using San Salvador, the nation’s capital.
-This city, since 2010, has been in the top 50 most dangerous cities in the world; as a matter of fact, it was a regular in the top 10.
-The country reached 3rd place in 2015.
+Since 2010, the capital city was generally in the top 50 most dangerous cities in the world; as a matter of fact, it was a regular in the top 10, reaching 3rd place in 2015.

-But, by 2020, San Salvador was no longer one of the most dangerous cities in the world.
-It completely dropped out of the 50 most dangerous cities in the world.
-In fact, the capital city is not even in the top 10 most dangerous places in El Salvador.
+But by 2020, San Salvador had dropped out of the world’s 50 most dangerous cities.
+Today, it’s not even the most dangerous place in El Salvador.

 San Salvador Cathedral